Eddie Rosner

-Adolph Ignatievich Rosner, known professionally as Ady Rosner and Eddie Rosner (26 May 1910 – 8 August 1976) was a Polish and Soviet jazz trumpeter sometimes called "The White Louis Armstrong" or "Polish Louis Armstrong".
+Adolph Ignatievich Rosner, known professionally as Ady Rosner and Eddie Rosner (26 May 1910 – 8 August 1976) was a German, Polish, and Soviet jazz trumpeter sometimes called "The White Louis Armstrong" or "Polish Louis Armstrong".
 He was a prisoner in the Gulag when Joseph Stalin was General Secretary of the Communist Party of the Soviet Union.

 Biography

 Early years

 Rosner was born into a Jewish family in Berlin.
 When he was six years old, he attended Stern Conservatory.
 He studied classical music but developed a fondness for jazz.
 At 20, he left the conservatory as a violinist to enter the High School of Music on the Kantstrasse near the Opera.

 Career

 Using the name "Eddie", Rosner began playing trumpet with Polish musicians who had been members of the Marek Weber orchestra.
 In the 1930s he joined the Syncopators, becoming Eddie Rosner and the Syncopators when the band went on tour in Europe and performed on the steam ship New York during trips between Hamburg and New York City.
 He recorded with the band and wrote letters to Gene Krupa, hoping to establish a career in America.
 After the Nazi Party was elected in Germany, he concluded he couldn't return home, so he applied for residence in Belgium but was rejected.

 Rosner moved to Poland and started a nightclub, then married a Polish singer, Ruth Kaminska.
-After the Nazis invaded Poland in 1939, Rosner and his wife moved to Białystok in western Belarus, which was taken over by the Soviet Union.
-He started a big band which became known at State Jazz Orchestra of the Belorussian Republic.
-With the approval of Joseph Stalin, the band toured the Soviet Union during World War II, entertaining troops and party members as The State Jazz Orchestra of the USSR or the Soviet State Jazz Orchestra.
+After the Nazis invaded Poland in 1939, Rosner and his wife moved to Byelostok which the USSR had just annexed and placed in the western Byelorussian SSR.
+He started a big band which became known as the State Jazz Orchestra of the Byelorussian SSR.
+With the approval of Joseph Stalin, the band toured the Soviet Union during World War II, entertaining troops and party members as the State Jazz Orchestra of the USSR or the Soviet State Jazz Orchestra.
 Rosner was paid well, receiving up to 100,000 rubles a year.

-After the war, he was arrested by the Soviet MGB in the city of Lviv in Ukraine as he was trying to cross the border with his family, charged with conspiracy and insulting the fatherland.
-He was sent to a Gulag prison camp in Far East with a ten-year sentence.
+After the war, he was arrested by the Soviet MGB in the city of Lvov in the Ukrainian SSR as he was trying to cross the border with his family; he was charged with conspiracy and insulting the fatherland.
+He was sent to a Gulag prison camp in the Soviet Far East with a ten-year sentence.
 For the next eight years he continued to perform in the Gulag near Magadan and was allowed to play music to lift the spirits of other prisoners.
 The leader of the camp had heard Rosner's music and enjoyed it, so he allowed Rosner to form a band to entertain prisoners, guards, and Soviet officials throughout the gulag system.
 Rosner was released in 1954, more than a year after Stalin's death.